What dyscalculia actually is.

 Not the same as math anxiety.

-Math anxiety is the fear and stress some kids feel around math, often because of past failures or pressure.
-Math anxiety can develop in kids without dyscalculia.
-Dyscalculia, on the other hand, is a structural difference that exists whether or not the kid feels anxious about math.
-Many kids with dyscalculia do develop math anxiety on top of it, because they have spent years being told they are not trying hard enough.
+Math anxiety is the fear and stress some children feel around math, often because of past failures or pressure.
+Math anxiety can develop in children without dyscalculia.
+Dyscalculia, on the other hand, is a structural difference that exists whether or not the child feels anxious about math.
+Many children with dyscalculia do develop math anxiety on top of it, because they have spent years being told they are not trying hard enough.

 Not laziness or poor effort.

-If you have ever heard a teacher say "they just need to focus" or "they need to practice more," and your kid is breaking down in tears trying, that teacher does not understand what is happening.
-Kids with dyscalculia are usually working harder than their classmates, not less hard.
+If you have ever heard a teacher say "they just need to focus" or "they need to practice more," and your child is breaking down in tears trying, that teacher does not understand what is happening.
+Children with dyscalculia are usually working harder than their classmates, not less hard.
 Effort is not the issue.

 Who has dyscalculia?

-Researchers estimate that 5 to 7 percent of school-age kids have dyscalculia.
+Researchers estimate that 5 to 7 percent of school-age children have dyscalculia.
 That is roughly the same prevalence as dyslexia.
-In a classroom of 25 kids, you would expect at least one or two to have it.
-[CHECK: prevalence figures vary across studies from 3% to 10% depending on diagnostic criteria.
-The 5-7% range is a reasonable middle estimate.]
+In a classroom of 25 children, you would expect at least one or two to have it.

 It runs in families.
 If a parent or sibling has dyscalculia or dyslexia, the chance of another family member having it goes up significantly.
 There is also a strong overlap with other learning differences:

-• Roughly 20 to 60 percent of kids with dyscalculia also have dyslexia [CHECK: this co-occurrence range is well-established but exact figure depends on the study]
+- Roughly 20 to 60 percent of children with dyscalculia also have dyslexia

-• Many kids with ADHD also struggle with math, sometimes due to working memory challenges that look similar to dyscalculia
+- Many children with ADHD also struggle with math, sometimes due to working memory challenges that look similar to dyscalculia

-• Some kids with autism spectrum conditions show dyscalculia-like patterns
+- Some children with autism spectrum conditions show dyscalculia-like patterns

-If your kid has been diagnosed with one learning difference, it is worth screening for others.
+If your child has been diagnosed with one learning difference, it is worth screening for others.
 They often travel together.

 What dyscalculia looks like in real life.